CDS Clearing and Depository Services Inc.: Operator of CDSX

-The Canadian Depository for Securities Limited was incorporated in 1970 as a non-profit corporation.
-Canadian Depository for Securities Limited is owned by the major Canadian chartered banks, members of the Investment Industry Regulatory Organization of Canada, and the TMX Group.
-CDS Clearing and Depository Services Inc. (CDS) is a subsidiary of Canadian Depository for Securities Limited.
-CDS owns and operates CDSX, implemented in 2003, which clears and settles eligible Canadian exchange-traded and over-the-counter equity, debt and money market transactions.
+CDS Clearing and Depository Services Inc. (CDS) is a subsidiary of the Canadian Depository for Securities Limited, a for-profit corporation owned by the TMX Group.
+CDS owns and operates CDSX, implemented in 2003, which clears and settles eligible exchange-traded and over-the-counter equity, debt and money market transactions.
 CDS's depository service provides facilities to deposit and withdraw depository-eligible securities, manage related ledger positions, and use these positions for various business functions.

 CDS and its participants are subject to the legislation and regulations of different jurisdictions.
 At the federal level, CDSX has been designated under the PCSA and is therefore subject to oversight by the Bank of Canada.
-In Ontario, CDS is regulated by the Ontario Securities Commission under the Ontario Securities Act.
-The Autorité des marchés financiers (AMF) regulates CDS under the Quebec Securities Act.
-CDS also works with the Alberta and British Columbia securities commissions as needed.
+At the provincial level, CDS is regulated by Quebec’s Autorité des marchés financiers (AMF), the British Columbia Securities Commission (BCSC), and the Ontario Securities Commission (OSC).
+The Bank coordinates its oversight of CDS with these other regulators pursuant to a Memorandum of Understanding.
 In addition, CDS reports as required to the Canadian Securities Administrators (CSA), an umbrella organization of provincial and territorial securities regulators.
-Finally, CDS co-operates with federal and provincial financial institution regulators which oversee CDS participants.
+Finally, CDS co-operates with federal and provincial financial institution regulators that oversee CDS participants.

 In CDSX, trade transactions are entered by one party and confirmed by the other party.
 These transactions can be entered into CDSX either via file transmission or by direct access.
-CDSX netted payment obligations are settled at the end of the day via designated bankers, with payments made through the Large Value Transfer System (LVTS) to the CDS settlement account held at the Bank of Canada.
-Special procedures have been developed to allow securities that are held in CDSX to secure CDSX intraday payment obligations, to be used as collateral to make the LVTS payments.
+Once a transaction clears the risk-control edits, the transaction between the counterparties is settled on a delivery-versus-payment basis through entries to the counterparties’ CDSX accounts.
+CDSX nets payment obligations between CDS and participants, which are then settled at the end of the day through designated bankers, with payments made through the Large Value Transfer System (LVTS) to the CDS settlement account held at the Bank of Canada.
+Special procedures have been developed to allow securities that are held in CDSX to secure CDSX intraday payment obligations to be used as collateral to make the LVTS payments.
 CDS retains a prior claim on these securities until the LVTS payment is made.
 LVTS payments are final and irrevocable, allowing final settlement of CDS to occur once all the payment obligations have been received.
 After settlement, securities that were held in accounts with restricted access become available for use without restriction.

-The risk-containment model developed in CDSX, which is a combination of survivors-pay and defaulters-pay loss-sharing arrangements, runs in real time and is designed to protect CDS from the intraday failure of the participant with the single largest net obligation to CDS.
+The risk-containment model developed in CDSX runs in real time and is designed to protect CDS from the intraday failure of a participant.
+The risk-containment model ensures each participant provides sufficient collateral to fully and simultaneously cover their net obligation to CDS to a confidence level of at least 99 percent.

 CDSX incorporates a variety of risk-control mechanisms in its design and operations: